 Also known as the German Mastiff, the Great Danes are massive dogs that’ll easily tower over any other dog in the canine kingdom.
-Weighing up to 200 pounds, you may be wondering if these dogs will sink or swim.
+But because these big dogs can potentially weigh up to 200 lbs, you may be wondering whether Great Danes will sink or swim.

 But before you take your Great Dane to the water, there are things that you may want to consider.
-In this article, we explain potential hazards and the best way to get your Great Dane swimming.
+Don’t just throw them in the deep end and watch.
+In this article, we explain the potential hazards and the best way to get your Great Dane swimming.

 RECOMMENDED: 40 Gorgeous German Dogs

 - Swimming Can Still Be Hard For Danes